ggrlab/restrictedROC/README.md

 coverage](https://codecov.io/gh/ggrlab/restrictedROC/branch/main/graph/badge.svg)](https://app.codecov.io/gh/ggrlab/restrictedROC?branch=main)
 <!-- badges: end -->

-The goal of restrictedROC is to …
+The goal of restrictedROC is to provide a convenient way to calculate restricted ROC curves and their permutation p-values.

 ## Installation

-You can install the development version of restrictedROC like so:
+You can install the latest version of restrictedROC like so:

 ``` r
 devtools::install_github("ggrlab/restrictedROC")